Webhooks

 Setup

-First, under Configuration > Settings in the left panel, go to Webhooks, fill out the URL for your webhook endpoint, and select Save Changes.
+Under Configuration > Organization Settings in the left panel, go to Webhooks, enter the URL for your webhook endpoint, and select Save Changes.

 A signing secret will be generated.
 Your system should use this secret to validate the webhook's origin.
 Please see this section for more details.